wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 				file.writelines(commands)
 ```

+NB: This is a temporary work-around, as the builder is currently in development.
+This should not be required in the future, and this line may not exist if this
+document hasn't been updated to reflect the latest state of the builder
+development.

 ## Restart the SoftPack Services

 With the changes made, you should now be able to restart both the Prefect Agent